myantosca/ghs-coco/README.md

 helpful strategy in avoiding undercounting or overcounting the number of upcast responses received by any given node.
 Inquisitive users may use `git log` or similar tools to observe the development history.

+Graphs of the BFS experiments and other details not covered in this README are available in the report `cosc6326-pa2-michael-yantosca.pdf`.

 ghs-coco
 --------